maieshadnan/Face-Emotion-Recognizer/README.md

 ds_train.class_names[pred] # where pred is the prediction
 ```
 <br/>
 When using in production, make sure to convert to grayscale, resize the image to 48 by 48, and add two dimensions.
-After that, your shape should be this:
+After that, your shape should be this:<br/>
 ```python
 (1, 48, 48, 1)
 ```